Visit my Youtube channel for informational vidoes & case studies

 Ask these for each case so you can answer any Paper 3 prompt:

-Links to the core topics
+Connections to the core topics (power, sovereignty, legitimacy, interdependence).

 Links to the thematic studies (Rights & justice; Development & sustainability; Peace & conflict)